a2s-institute/kelo_tulip/README.md

 ## System requirements

-This software was tested on Ubuntu 22.04 with ROS Humble  and ROS Rolling.
-Please switch to `ros1` branch to use other tested versions: Ubuntu 16 with ROS Kinetic, Ubuntu 18 with ROS Melodic and Ubuntu 20 with ROS Noetic.
-Other Linux flavors should work as well.
+This software has been tested on Ubuntu 22.04 with ROS Humble and ROS Rolling.
+Please switch to the `ros1` branch to use other tested versions, including Ubuntu 16 with ROS Kinetic, Ubuntu 18 with ROS Melodic and Ubuntu 20 with ROS Noetic.

 For ROS it is enough to install the base system (for Humble ros-humble-ros-base).
 Additionally, GSL library should be installed, as it is used for the feature of compliant control of the wheels.